-In order to empower you to be on top of the quality of translations across different language pairs and content types, Unbabel designed the Quality Reporting feature.
+In order to empower you to be on top of the quality of translations across different language pairs and content types, Unbabel designed the Quality Reports feature.

-To see the Quality Reporting page, head to Reporting>Quality in the navigation panel to the left.
+To see the Quality Reports page, head to Reports > Quality in the navigation panel to the left.

 The report will include: